binchenX/understand_container/docs/ch3.md

 ### Easy way

-You are not supposed to config the cgroup that way (but it is what happens under the hood).
+You are not supposed to configure the cgroup in this way, although this is what happens under the hood.

-For runc, it can be easily set in the `config.json`.
-Adding the following config snippet in [linux.resources](https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#control-groups) section, you are limit all the processes lunching in a container with max 100M memory.
+For `runc`, it can be easily set in the `config.json` file.
+By adding the following configuration snippet in the [linux.resources](https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#control-groups) section, you can limit all the processes launched in a container to a maximum of 100M memory.

 ```
 "memory": {